 Both types of smell are easy to notice but hard to distinguish.
 Either way, the scent indicates the presence of fungi.

 Here’s how mould differs from mildew:

 The main way you can distinct both is by the strength of smell.
-While the smell of mildew is weaker than that of mould, it can be quite repulsive.
+While the mildew smell is weaker than that of mould, it can be quite repulsive.

 - Inspect areas that you would normally neglect.

 - Pinpoint the source of the damp smell.